Ukrainian Emergency Response

 PROGRESS

-In May 2023, we sent over $6,600 of assistance to our church partner in Slovakia to support churched based ministries helping widows and the fatherless.
+In 2023, we contributed just under $19,400 of assistance to support churched based ministries helping widows and the fatherless.

-In December 2022, we sent $22,500 of assistance to our church partner in Slovakia to help Ukrainian pastors (and their families) stay in their communities by assisting them with costs related to heating and power.
+In 2022, we sent nearly $170,000 of assistance that helped Ukrainian pastors (and their families) stay in their communities by assisting them with costs related to heating and power.food and other basic assistance to vulnerable people in Ukraine.

 Funds have provided shelter, meals, clothing, transportation, and other kinds of practical assistance.
 Showers, toilets, and washing machines have been installed to help those sheltering uprooted Ukrainians meet these basic needs.